Arianee/docs/docs/introstd.md

 ## _Deprecated schema_

-If you want to support the older schema for certificates, please refer to [Arianee Asset](ArianeeAsset)
+If you want to support our older schema for certificates, please contact us at hello@arianee.org and we will send that documentation to you.
+None of the older certification are in production use.